Iberostar confirms its exit from 12 hotels in Cuba due to U.S. sanctions

-Iberostar confirmed this Tuesday that it has ceased to operate and market 12 of its 18 hotels in Cuba since June 1, in direct response to the sanctions imposed by the Trump administration against the Business Administration Group S.A.
+Iberostar confirmed on Tuesday that it has ceased operations and marketing for 12 of its 18 hotels in Cuba since June 1, in direct response to the sanctions imposed by the Trump administration against the Business Administration Group S.A.
 (GAESA), the military conglomerate that controls a significant portion of the Cuban economy.

 The decision was first communicated to the Argentine tour operator Sudameria on Monday night, and officially confirmed by the company to EFE this Tuesday around 2:00 PM.